Paul Ryan Sells Health Care Bill As A 'Once-In-A-Lifetime Opportunity'

 "This is the chance.
 This is a once-in-a-lifetime opportunity," said the speaker, roving the stage with a wireless mic, gesturing at both the audience in front of him and the PowerPoint presentation behind him.

-Ted Talk?
+TED Talk?
 Late-night infomercial?
 Nope — it was House Speaker Paul Ryan, making a hard pitch for his health care plan after a week of loud conservative criticism.

 After listening to conservative groups like the Club For Growth blast the bill as a "warmed-over substitute for government-run health care," Ryan went on offense, saying this is just the first step of an ongoing overhaul of the health system.

 The bill, drafted by Ryan and other House Republican leaders, cleared a key hurdle Thursday, passing two House committees after marathon markup sessions.
-But many members from the Tea Party wing are upset that it keeps too much of the Affordable Care Act in place, and effectively replaces the law's signature tax with a heavy surcharge assessed to people who forgo health insurance.
+But many members from the Tea Party wing are upset that it keeps too much of the Affordable Care Act in place and effectively replaces the law's signature tax with a heavy surcharge assessed to people who forgo health insurance.

 "There are only so many things you can do in that bill because of Senate floor rules, reconciliation," Ryan said.
 "You can't put everything you want in that legislation, because if you did it would be filibustered, and you couldn't even bring it up for a vote in the Senate."